New Patients Seen Daily

 Who We Help

 At Medasic, we offer opioid treatment programs to help all those people who are suffering from opioid use disorder and wish to live a sober and meaningful life.
-To help people fight off their opioid addiction, we have set up our buprenorphine (SUBOXONE) clinics in Greer, Boiling Springs, Seneca, and are also expanding to Anderson in South Carolina soon.
+To help people fight off their opioid addiction, we have set up our Medication Assisted Treatment (MAT) clinics across the Carolinas.

 What is MAT